jenkinsci/dependency-track-plugin/README.md

 ![global configuration](docs/images/jenkins-global-odt.png)

-**Dependency-Track URL**: URL to your Dependency-Track instance.
+**Dependency-Track Backend URL**: URL to the Backend of your Dependency-Track instance.

 **API key**: API Key used for authentication.

 **Auto Create Projects**: auto creation of projects by giving a project name and version.
 The API key provided requires the `PROJECT_CREATION_UPLOAD` permission to use this feature.

-**Dependency-Track Frontend URL**: alternative URL to the Frontend of your Dependency-Track instance.
+**Dependency-Track Frontend URL**: URL to the Frontend of your Dependency-Track instance.
 Use this if you run backend and frontend on different servers.
-If omitted, "Dependency-Track URL" will be used instead.
+If omitted, "Dependency-Track Backend URL" will be used instead.

 **Polling Timeout**: Defines the maximum number of minutes to wait for Dependency-Track to process a job when using synchronous publishing.